Book I of The Guardians of Gaia Series

 “Ay, pendejo,” she muttered under her breath.

-She thought the man passed out on the ground might have been handsome at one time.
-He was tall and rugged looking.
-He had once been very fit, but had gone to seed now.
-He was dressed in a pair of cotton shorts with a worn print Hawaiian shirt that hadn’t been changed in days.
+The man passed out on the ground might have been handsome at one time.
+He was dressed in a pair of cotton shorts with a worn Hawaiian shirt that hadn’t been changed in days.

 She stared at the scar that crossed his left cheek.
 It was thin and white, highlighted by a deep tan and several weeks of beard growth.
 His unruly dark hair was tinged with gray and dusted with specks of sand.